-INCORRECT methods are shown in Figure 2: One tire, a portion of one tire, or portions of two tires are supporting the full load.
+INCORRECT method is shown in Figure 2: A portion of the tire is supporting the full load.

 Tires that are incorrectly supported may be damaged, which could lead to casing failure resulting in serious injury or property damage.
 If, on previous occasions, the tires have been incorrectly supported, hidden damage may be present.
 Please contact your local tire dealer and request an inspection and a determination of possible damage.